SingularityT3/PseudoEngine2/Syntax.md

 #### Char functions

 ```
+// A Level
 // Converts a character into lowercase if it is alphabetic
 LCASE(c : CHAR) RETURNS CHAR

+// IGCSE
+// Same as TO_LOWER
+LCASE(c : STRING) RETURNS STRING

+// A Level
 // Converts a character into uppercase if it is alphabetic
 UCASE(c : CHAR) RETURNS CHAR

+// IGCSE
+// Same as TO_UPPER
+UCASE(c : STRING) RETURNS STRING

 // Returns the ASCII value of a character
 ASC(c : CHAR) RETURNS INTEGER